MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 3/README.md

 ## Exercise 3.1

 The first exercise is to process the following command, this command is structured in a dictionary so we see all of the options at once.
+For more information on dictionaries, you can consult the example

 ```python
 command = {